mollylogue/depguard/README.md

 # Depguard

 Go linter that checks package imports are in a list of acceptable packages.
-It supports a white list and black list option and can do prefix or glob matching.
+It supports an allow list and a deny list option and can do prefix or glob matching.
 This allows you to allow imports from a whole organization or only allow specific packages within a repository.
 It is recommended to use prefix matching as it is faster than glob matching.
 The fewer glob matches the better.